 Thanks for visiting my personal blog, on all things social innovation, design and systems thinking, and careers.

 I’m a systems thinking, intrapreneurial problem-solver, and a design thinking facilitator.
-My short bio is that I’m currently a Senior Analyst for Market Development at IBM, and a Technology and Democracy Fellow at Harvard’s Ash Center.
+My short bio is that I currently work in Market Development at IBM, and as a Technology and Democracy Fellow at Harvard’s Ash Center.
 I’ve previously worked in innovation, strategy, and partnership roles in New York, DC, and India.
 I’ve also facilitated design workshops in the private and public sector, and researched civic innovation.
 I hold an MPA from Columbia University’s School of International and Public Affairs (SIPA), and a BA with General Honors from the University of Chicago.
 I’m a StartingBloc Fellow in Social Innovation, and I’ve been published in Forbes and the Huffington Post.

 Here’s my longer bio:

 Hila is a systems thinking, intrapreneurial problem-solver, and a design thinking facilitator.
-She is currently a Senior Analyst for Market Development and Insights at IBM, where I focus on the emerging technology market.
+Her current role is in Market Development and Design Thinking for the Cognitive Solutions Market Development and Insights team at IBM, where she focuses on the emerging technology market.
 She is also a Technology and Democracy Fellow at Harvard Kennedy School’s Ash Center for Democratic Governance and Innovation.
 Prior to joining IBM, Hila served as a Research Assistant on civic innovation for the President of Living Cities.
 She was also a Graduate Intern in the Office of Leadership and Organizational Development in the Department of Defense, where she used design thinking for innovation initiatives and organizational change management.
 Previously, she served as the Director of Operations for MFA Design for Social Innovation at the School of Visual Arts–the first MFA program for designing solutions to problems in business and society.

 Hila previously lived in Hyderabad, India for ten months as an IDEX Fellow in Social Enterprise, where she co-authored the report Education Technology in India: Designing Ed-Tech for Affordable Private Schools.